-Edinburgh International Festival through the years: Here are 18 fascinating pictures of performers and events from the 1950s and 1960s
+Edinburgh International Festival History: Here are 18 fascinating pictures of performers and events from the 1950s and 1960s

-After two years of cancellations, scaling back and social distancing, the Edinburgh International Festival is back – here we take a look at what the feast of arts looked like during the first 20 years of its history.
+This year's Edinburgh International Festival is back this weekend – here we take a look at what the feast of arts looked like during the first 20 years of its history.

 Taking place (almost) every August, the Edinburgh International Festival is a celebration of culture that sees notable artists from the world of music and performing arts invited to showcase their work in the Scottish Capital.